lesupermomo/weblinx-webagent/README.md

 `pip intall -r requirements.txt`

+# Running the application

+First start by navigating to the selenium folder

+`cd Selenium_automation`

-To directly see how our application performs the actions of the weblinx dataset simply run the validateData python program
+To directly see how our application performs the actions of the weblinx validation dataset simply run the validateData python program

 `python validateData.py`

+To directly see how our application prepares the data for our action model run the main file

+`python main.py`